 Substitutes of Wysolone:

 Omnacortil Forte manufactured by Macleods Pharmaceuticals Pvt Ltd

 Pred Forte manufactured by Allergan India Pvt Ltd

 Emsolone manufactured by Medo Pharma

 A number of other medicines may be unsafe to use concurrently with Wysolone, including –

 Wysolone Interaction with alcohol –

-The consumption of Wysolone tablets with alcohol induces sleepiness.
+The consumption of Wysolone with alcohol induces sleepiness.
 The tablet may also cause seizures in some people.
 In case a person experiences loss of consciousness while on medication, the doctor must be consulted.

 Wysolone Interaction with diseases –